GetUSB.info Logo

 Several quick talking points before we move to examples of usage out in the field:

-This topic is brought up today because we hear some Users have issues understanding this point.
+This topic is brought up today because we hear some users have issues understanding this point.
 The partition size inside an image file does matter.
-The question we will answer today is why it matters.
+The question we will answer today is why it matters, and why an image can fail even when the IMG file itself looks small.

 Let us start off with two simplified overviews.
-First, all storage devices use a partition to define it’s characteristics.
-A storage device has a file system, like FAT32 or exFAT or NTFS and that file system has a defined size or digital capacity.
-These characteristics, and some others, are laid out in the partition.
+First, all storage devices use a partition to define their characteristics.
+A storage device has a file system like FAT32, exFAT, or NTFS, and that file system has a defined size or digital capacity.
+These characteristics, along with a few others, are laid out in the partition table.

-Second, an image file is the above partition with all its detail, the file system, defined capacity along with all the actual files and folders on that partition and put into a single file or .img file.
+Second, an image file is the above partition with all its detail — the file system, defined capacity, along with all the actual files and folders on that partition — captured into a single file, typically an .img file.

 For a non-technical person, let me use a puzzle as an example.

-The puzzle box is equivalent to the physical device.
+• The puzzle box is equivalent to the physical device.

-The plastic bag inside the puzzle box, holding all the pieces, is the image file.
+• The plastic bag inside the puzzle box, holding all the pieces, is the image file.

-Print on the puzzle box indicating the number of pieces, is the partition.
+• The print on the puzzle box indicating the number of pieces is the partition.

-The puzzle pieces inside the box are equivalent to the data.
+• The puzzle pieces inside the box are equivalent to the data.

-Okay, so at this point we know the image file (.img) is the bag which holds all the puzzle pieces and the data are all the bits inside the bag.
-So let’s address the question of this post, “Why does the partition size matter inside an image file?”
+At this point we know the image file (.img) is the bag that holds all the puzzle pieces and the data are the pieces themselves.
+So let’s address the core question: why does the partition size matter inside an image file?

-Said another way, you cannot use a partition table size of 4GBs and try to have the image file fit on a USB stick that has only 1GB of storage space.
-Even if the image file itself is only 1GB large of actual data.
-Just like the puzzle, no matter what is printed on the outside of the box, if the number of pieces are larger than what can fit inside the box… it just doesn’t work.
+Said another way, you cannot use a partition table size of 4GB and try to write that image to a USB stick that has only 1GB of physical storage.
+Even if the image file itself contains only 1GB of actual data, the declared partition size still must fit on the device.

 What happens?

-If you found this article; maybe there is a situation where an image file is not working when written out to a USB flash drive?
-If this is the case, be sure to check your partition table compared to the amount of physical memory available.
-The easiest way to check, would be mounting the IMG file on your computer and check Properties for the partition size.
-Keep in mind, the default “Mount” command in Windows doesn’t work.
-You need something like this.
+If you found this article because an image file is not working when written to a USB flash drive, check the partition size inside the image against the physical capacity of the device.
+The easiest way to verify this is to mount the IMG file and check its properties.
+Keep in mind the default Windows mount option does not work for this; you need something like this.

 Today, more than ever before, individuals are working from home offices.
 A comfortable and productive environment is one of the main reasons so many love working from home.
 However, even with all the conveniences, sometimes the home office lacks the computer equipment needed to handle specific tasks.
 With many businesses now practicing social distancing, certain tools are still essential.
 Let us look at a unique product by Nexcopy, the home office USB duplicator.